Zaaptastic/Overdue/README.md

     1. Key: `S3_BUCKET_NAME`, Value: `<Name of S3 Bucket containing authentication token>`
     1. Key: `S3_FILE_NAME`, Value: `<Name of authentication token file>`
 1. Add the following IAM Permissions (via a new or existing IAM Role) to your Lambda Function: `AWSLambdaBasicExecutionRole`, `AmazonS3ReadOnlyAccess` and `AWSLambdaSNSPublishPolicyExecutionRole`
-1. Add a Cloudwatch Events trigger to your Lambda Function, and set it to occur at the desired interval (recommendation: `rate(1 day)`)
+1. Add a Cloudwatch Events trigger to your Lambda Function, and set it to occur at the desired interval (recommendation: cron expression at a fixed daily time.)

+To set up Lambda Functions for List Sync Functions, simply follow these modified steps.

+1. Add the following Environment Variables to your Lambda Function:
+	1. Key: `TASKLIST_ID`, Value: `<ID of List to Write Into>`
+    1. Key: `S3_BUCKET_NAME`, Value: `<Name of S3 Bucket containing authentication token>`
+    1. Key: `S3_FILE_NAME`, Value: `<Name of authentication token file>`
+1. Add the following IAM Permissions (via a new or existing IAM Role) to your Lambda Function: `AWSLambdaBasicExecutionRole` and `AmazonS3ReadOnlyAccess`
+1. Set up an Alexa Skill and point to to your Lambda ARN as a Trigger